-Have a Broadland local connection through one or more of the following:

-- Have lived in Broadland for 6 of the previous 12 months - Have lived in Broadland for 3 of the previous 10 years - Have a current contract of permanent employment where the job requires residency in Broadland - Have a family member (parent, adult child or adult sibling) who lives in and has lived in Broadland for a continuous period of at least five years. - Have an existing social tenancy and been in employment or training in Broadland for a minimum of six months and there is a reasonable expectation that the employment or training will continue for a further 12 months. - If they are residing in a supported housing project and approaching the Councils via a Move-on arrangement, they will have to have resided at the project at least 6 months before submitting an application.
-If the specialist provider has a move on arrangement with the Council this will provide the local connection. - Be threatened with homelessness (within 12 weeks and who are assessed as probably having a priority need) when the local connection criteria as laid down in the homelessness code of guidance would apply - Be owed a Relief duty under the Homelessness Reduction Act, when the local connection criteria as laid down in the homelessness code of guidance would apply. - Have been 'placed' or relocated outside the district due to illness, military service or other exceptional circumstances such as violence and lived in Broadland for at least 6 months immediately prior to the placement. - A young homeless care leaver under 25 years who has been looked after by Norfolk County Council for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989.
+- a) Have a recognised housing need (please refer to 4.4.11 Housing Priority Band) - b) Have a Broadland local connection through one or more of the following: - Have lived in Broadland for 6 of the previous 12 months - Have lived in Broadland for 3 of the previous 10 years - Have a current contract of permanent employment where the job requires residency in Broadland - Have a family member (parent, adult child or adult sibling) who lives in and has lived in Broadland for a continuous period of at least five years. - Have an existing social tenancy and been in employment or training in Broadland for a minimum of six months and there is a reasonable expectation that the employment or training will continue for a further 12 months. - If they are residing in a supported housing project and approaching the Councils via a Move On arrangement, they will have to have resided at the project at least 6 months before submitting an application.
+If the specialist provide has a move on arrangement with the Council this will provide the local connection. - c) Be homeless or threatened with homelessness (within 12 weeks and who are assessed as probably having a priority need) when the local connection criteria as laid down in the homelessness code of guidance would apply - d) Be owed a Relief duty under the Homelessness Reduction Act, when the local connection criteria as laid down in the homelessness code of guidance would apply. - e) Have been 'placed' or relocated outside the district due to illness, military service or other exceptional circumstances such as violence and lived in Broadland for at least 6 months prior to the placement. - f) A young homeless care leaver under 25 years who has been looked after by Norfolk County Council for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989.

-- A care leaver age under 25 years, placed in accommodation in Broadland by another authority for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989. - Are living in accommodation-based support services outside the district to which they were referred by or with the agreement of the Council and they lived in Broadland for 6 months immediately prior to the placement. - Be a current or former member of the British Armed Forces, having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006. - Be a divorced, separated or civil ex-partner of armed forces personnel and is required to vacate a Ministry of Defence property in the next 56 days or has been required to do so in the previous 5 years. - The bereaved spouse, eligible partner or civil partner of a deceased member of the regular forces where their death was attributable to that service. - Current or former members of the reserve forces who suffer from a serious injury, illness or disability which is attributable to that service. - Victims of domestic abuse who are residing in a refuge or other safe temporary accommodation in in Broadland as they have fled abuse from another area. - Be a gypsy (as defined in the Caravan Sites Act 1968) who has habitually resorted to the Broadland area.
+- g) A care leaver age under 25 years, placed in accommodation in Broadland by another authority for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989. - h) Are living in accommodation-based support services outside the district to which they were referred by or with the agreement of the Council and they lived in Broadland for 6 months immediately prior to the placement. - i) Be a current or former member of the British Armed Forces, having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006. - j) Be a civil ex-partner of armed forces personnel and required to vacate a Ministry of Defence property. - The spouse or civil partner of a deceased member of the regular forces where their death was attributable to that service - Current or former members of the reserve forces who suffer from a serious injury, illness or disability which is attributable to that service. - Victims of domestic abuse who are residing in a refuge or other safe temporary accommodation in in Broadland as they have fled abuse from another area. - Applicants who have a connection to Broadland as a result of other special circumstances as set out in S199 of the Housing Act 1996 to be determined based on the individual facts of the case and in reference to statutory guidance on allocation schemes and homelessness.